GavinMeierSonos/umsl-talk/slides.md

 "The meeting of preparation with opportunity generates the offspring we call luck." - Tony Robbins

 <!--
-Good things happen to those that are prepared for them Didn't know much at the time
+The facts at the time
-Barely knew anything if I am being honest
+- Barely knew programming
-I did have interests though and understood some cool stuff But really it came down to being prepared by knowing about it And showing up
+- Had no idea wht I was signing myself up for our how apps worked
-Only one selected for ELD program (which made a huge difference) You get more training on the job
+- But I knew I wanted to learn how
-Got trained in React and Node
+- Able to see gap in school knowledge vs what for instance my friend from the programming club Mo had.
  -->

 ---